danielwillgeorge/bw_email_server/README.md

 1. **Unit/Integration Tests -** the Email API comes with a file where even more unit tests and integration tests could be written.
 There are a number of test cases to write before this app would be safely ready for a production environment.

-2. **Security -** Will the emails passing through the Email API have PII in them?
+2. **Security -** Will the emails passing through the Email API have PII (personal information) in them?
 Is there a risk of some nefarious sniffing around the Email Service?
 We could, and should, certainly weigh all possible security risks before moving this into production.

 3. **Environment Configurations -** the Email API is only configured to work on a local machine at this